mikesol/property-based-testing-sketch/README.md

 ### Chaos

 In some (unfortnately not so) rare circumstances, an API will be so erratic that you cannot trust it to behave correctly.
-In this case, chaos is your friend.
-While there are many chaos testing libraries available, `unmock.pt.chaos` introduces a modicum of chaos only for a specific API call, returning *anything* (wrong content length, wrong body structure, etc.).
+In this case, [Chaos isn't a pit.
+Chaos is a ladder.](https://www.youtube.com/watch?v=iRS8a8HjqFs) While there are many chaos testing libraries available, `unmock.pt.chaos` introduces a modicum of chaos only for a specific API call, returning *anything* (wrong content length, wrong body structure, etc.).
 In general, `chaos` is your friend if you want to make sure that part of your code base is resilient.

 ```ts
 // updatesName.test.ts